GeorgePimpleton/Win32-games/revised-code-D2D/README.md

 [Visual Studio 2022 Community download](https://visualstudio.microsoft.com/vs/community/)

-## What Is Direct2D?
+## What Is Direct2D/DirectX?
 Direct2D is part of the DirectX library, designed to "easily" do 2D graphics.
 The Direct2D API: https://learn.microsoft.com/en-us/windows/win32/direct2d/the-direct2d-api

 There are samples available, 'classic' (Not UWP) samples: https://github.com/microsoft/Windows-classic-samples

-Since DirectX has ways to do graphics -- 3D graphics -- sound & music as well as input hopefully all the games will be upgraded to use DX eventually.
+Since DirectX has ways to do graphics, 3D graphics, device input, sound & music hopefully all the games MIGHT get upgraded to use DX eventually.

+Don't hold your breath waiting, though.

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.